josh-abram/fronius-ui-dashboard/README.md

 pip install -r requirements.txt
 ```

-3. Configure your inverter's IP address:
+3. Configure the application:
-   - Open `fronius.py`
+   - Copy `.env.example` to `.env`
-   - Update the `INVERTER_IP` constant with your Fronius inverter's local IP address
+   - Edit `.env` and update the configuration values as needed (see Configuration section below)

 ## Usage